wernerschuler/Active-Directory-VirtualBox/README.md

 Prerequisits
 --
-- Would reccommend using a device with at least 16GB of RAM, anything below can be very slow.
+- Would recommend using a device with at least 16GB of RAM, anything below can be very slow.

 1. Check that your machine has virtualisation enabled